 - Open procedure: A large incision (cut) will be made through the abdominal (belly) wall.
 The incision will be closed with staples or sutures.

 - Laparoscopic procedure: Several small incisions (cuts) are made and laparoscopic surgical tools are inserted into these small openings.

 What are the risks associated with gastrectomy?

-There are risks and side effects related to having a small bowel resection.
+There are risks and side effects related to having a gastrectomy.
 Risks and side effects may be:

 - Infection at the incision and/or inside the body.

-- Bowel obstruction.(This is a blockage in the bowel that can limit digestion or the removal of stool.)
+- Bowel obstruction (this is a blockage in the bowel that can limit digestion or the removal of bowel movements).

-- Incisional hernia.
-(This is when tissue in the belly pushes through the muscle.
-It can look like a lump, and can be painful or tender when touched.)
+- Incisional hernia (when tissue in the belly pushes through the muscle.
+It can look like a lump and can be painful or tender when touched).